anthonyrabiaza/aws-elb-system-api/README.md

 This is a set of sample to automate the binding of Mule APIs with AWS ELB.
 1. A AWS System API which will configure AWS Target Group
-2. An example of an API using AWS ELB
+2. An example of an API using AWS ELB (source here: https://github.com/anthonyrabiaza/aws-elb-dummy-api)

 ## Getting Started